jiang6777/Metal_Learn/README.md

 # Metal_Learn
-This project realizes the rendering of real-time video stream through Metal, and the rendered video stream supports NV12, NV21, RGB, BGR and other video formats.
+This project realizes the rendering of real-time video stream through Metal, and the rendered video stream supports NV12, NV21, RGB, BGR and other video formats，Although the Metal rendering of this project only shows the rendering of the camera on the Mac platform, the iOS platform is also supported.

 ## Introduce
 By learning the source code of WebRTC and sorting out the process of Metal rendering in WebRTC, I have improved Metal and encapsulated Metal rendering as CVTMetalView, which is easy to use.